ertugrulgaripardic/Spring-Boot-Rest-Api-MySql/README.md

 - MySQL database integration tools2
 - Spring security tte

-Before running this project, ensure you have the following installed
+Before running this project, ensure you have the following
 - Java 11 or higher
 - Maven
 - MySQL